jdevfullstack-tutorials/imac-review/README.md

 ## The Display Scaling
 The display scaling is really great.
-The way things there are scaled are exactly the size your brain will expect.
+The way things there are scaled are exactly the size you expect.

 Windows scaling is not that much for the larger screen but iMac just nailed it.

 <img width="2048" alt="Screen Shot 2021-03-09 at 11 32 37 AM" src="https://user-images.githubusercontent.com/47092464/110414679-4c321880-80cb-11eb-99a3-8a46a56ded22.png">

-As you can see here, everything is fine, thing are proportional.
+As you can see here, everything is fine, things are proportional.
 In Windows 10, even in Chrome the scaling is not that good even just for 27" external monitor.